fergbrain/countdown-timer/readme.txt

 = Where I am supposed to set the count down time? =

 Log into your WordPress Dashboard.
-Click on Manage, click on Countdown Timer.
+Expand the Tools menu, click on Countdown Timer.
 Scroll down to One Time Events.
 In the dates field, type the date you want to count down to.
 Fill in the event title field with what text you want displayed.
 Click Update Events.

 = How do I limit the number of countdown timers displayed? =

 If you're using the widget, there is an option to set the maximum number of timers shown.
 If you are not using the widget, replace

-`afdn_countdownTimer()`
+`fergcorp_countdownTimer()`

 with

-`afdn_countdownTimer(##)`
+`fergcorp_countdownTimer(##)`

 where ## is the maximum number of events you wish to be displayed.